If you're in the process of building or redesigning a website, one of your priorities must be the user experience (UX).

 Whether you use a low-fidelity or high-fidelity wireframe will depend on what your project needs at the time.

-Below are some of the best website wireframe examples to light up your creative zones.
+Below are some of the best examples of wireframe types to light up your creative zones and help you solidify your the wireframing process that works for you.

-1. A simple, hand-drawn wireframe.
 Some developers begin their sketching with a pencil and paper or a whiteboard.
+This simple, hand-drawn method illustrates a basic concept before spending time fussing with graphical elements.

 These are just a few examples but they show how website wireframing can be achieved in different ways.